 Licensing Smaart Code Modules for 3rd Party Programs

 For some 3rd party developers, a SAPI-based (Client/Host) solution for integrating Smaart measurement technology into their products may be too cumbersome or impractical.
 In those cases, licensing Smaart code modules for implementation within their applications may be the best solution.
-Again, the good news here is, when we built Smaart, we did it with specifically this type of code portability in mind.
+Again, the good news here is that when we built Smaart, we did it with this type of code portability in mind.
 The fundamental object-oriented nature of our codebase makes breaking out virtually any process in Smaart for licensing into other programs or devices a relatively simple endeavor.

 Smaart Measurement Code Modules are currently integrated into the following products:

-- PreSonus Universal Control software, bundled for use with the StudioLive 16.4.2, 24.4.2 and AI-series mixers (16.4.2AI, 24.4.2AI, 32.4.2AI, RM16AI and RM32AI)
+- PreSonus Universal Control software, bundled for use with the StudioLive 16.4.2, 24.4.2, and AI-series mixers (16.4.2AI, 24.4.2AI, 32.4.2AI, RM16AI, and RM32AI)